Can a smartphone game help teachers spot and support students with OCD?

 Summary

-This study tested a mobile app called esTOCma, which uses a game to teach teachers about obsessive-compulsive disorder (OCD).
+This study tested a mobile app called esTOCma, a serious game designed to teach teachers about obsessive-compulsive disorder (OCD) and reduce stigma.
 175 teachers used the app for 10 days or did nothing.
-Researchers measured changes in OCD knowledge, stigma, and confidence in helping students.
+Researchers measured changes in OCD knowledge, attitudes, and confidence in helping students.
 The goal was to see if a simple app could improve mental health literacy in schools.

 What this could mean